[Updated, May 2020: Video instructions added]

 You will also need to generate a new password to use with WebDAV and our video tutorial can help you with that.

 Open the Account Settings Menu in Preferences under Password .
 You can generate and name a new password to use only with Zotero.
 I named my password WebDAV_Zotero as you can see in the picture below.

 Be sure to remember the password (or use it immediately), as you cannot view it later.
 If you forget it you can always generate a new one, but you'll need to replace it in Zotero Preferences (and anywhere else you might have used it).

 So, let’s get back to Zotero Preferences now and set up our File Syncing.
 You need to type app.koofr.net/dav/Koofr into the URL text box.
 Username is the Email address with which you set up your Koofr account and Password is the password you generated in Koofr to use with Zotero (WebDAV_Zotero in the previous picture).

 So all there is left to do is click on Verify Server.
-A window will pop-up to let you know that file sync is successfully set up and a folder named zotero will be created in Koofr when that happens.
+A window will pop-up, asking you to create a new directory.
+Click on Create.
+You will get a notification to let you know that file sync is successfully set up and a folder named zotero will be created in Koofr when that happens.
 Every title you add to your Zotero Library and has an attachment will be synchronised to Koofr and you will find it in zotero folder in Koofr as a .zip file.
 Happy syncing!